kunzilex/BanderoGoose_game/README.md

-# BanderoGoose_game
+The BanderoGoose game is developed on Python
-It is a game developed on Python
+After downloading the AppSite_Django to your computer open it in PyCharm or Visual Code Studio